-Once all the educational partner feedback was collected, the school leadership team analyzed the feedback and used it to draft the LCAP.
+Once all the Educational Partner feedback was collected, the school leadership team analyzed the feedback and used it to draft the LCAP.
 The most common topics of success and needs collected throughout the feedback process were given priority in the writing of the LCAP, although many other topics were addressed.
-The public was notified of the opportunity to submit comments and the LCAP was posted on the school website from April 8th through April 25th in draft form for the public comment period.
-An overview of the LCAP and the updates made this year were presented in draft form during the Open Session Board Meeting on February 24, 2021, during the Public Hearing.
-Feedback included the following: YVC was encouraged to offer a more complete demographic breakdown.
-This change was made to the final draft.
-At the public hearing, a parent spoke in support of the school's systems and programs, including individualized learning for families with teacher support.
-The final draft of the LCAP and budget was approved on June 21st at a regularly scheduled Board Meeting.
+The public was notified of the opportunity to submit comments and the LCAP was posted on the school website from May 5th to May 12th in draft form for the public comment period.
+An overview of the LCAP and the updates made this year was presented in draft form during the Open Session Board Meeting on May 9th, 2023.
+Public Hearing Feedback included the following: This portion will be updated after the public meeting.
+If no other feedback is given regarding the LCAP draft, the final draft of the LCAP and budget should be approved in June at a regularly scheduled Board Meeting.